Vasan12k/Smart-Ai/frontend/README.md

-# IPO Frontend
+# AI Restaurant Frontend

-This is the React + Vite frontend for IPO.
+This is the React + Vite frontend for AI Restaurant.
 It uses Tailwind CSS.

 Quick start: